valfulton/Atlantic-ADSHADE-Peace/README.md

 [![Workshop Video](https://img.youtube.com/vi/MCUWLUZuqJc/0.jpg)](https://youtu.be/MCUWLUZuqJc)

-# Based Agents
+# Shade Agents

-Based Agents are multichain crypto AI agents, verifiable from source code through to their transactions across any blockchain.
+Shade Agents are multichain crypto AI agents, verifiable from source code through to their transactions across any blockchain.

-Based Agents can:
+Shade Agents can:

 -   Verifiably access off-chain LLMs, APIs and data
 -   Sign transactions for any chain